wipawan/learning-golang-orchestrion/README.md

 docker compose up -d --force-recreate --no-deps --build
 ```
 5. Generate traffic by hitting curl -v http://localhost:5000/apiRequest and curl -v http://localhost:5000/getErrorRequest
-6. After you are done
+6. After you are done, head to the Datadog APM Platform to see the Traces.
 ```
 docker compose down
 ```